 We want to make your university education as flexible and affordable as possible.
-That’s why our fees are lower than those of universities.
-We also offer a number of financial support options to help you go further by staying local.
+We offer a number of financial support options to help you go further by staying local.

-With our high quality courses, in state of the art facilities, we offer a cost-effective alternative to travelling further afield to university.
-At the Hugh Baird University Centre, you can achieve your university level qualification on your doorstep without the additional expense and upheaval of finding accommodation elsewhere.
+With our quality assured courses, in state of the art facilities, we aim to offer a cost-effective alternative to travelling further afield to university.
+At the Hugh Baird University Centre, you can achieve your university level qualification, validated by either the University of Central Lancashire or Liverpool John Moores University, on your doorstep without the additional expense and upheaval of finding accommodation elsewhere.

-The Hugh Baird University Centre is committed to helping all students within their first year of study to purchase course related equipment as well as help towards the cost of international trips.
+We are committed to helping all of our students within their first year of study to purchase course related equipment as well as help towards the cost of international trips.

-We will, therefore, allocate a HBUC Bursary Gift up to £500 for all new first year full time Foundation Degree students.
+All new first year full time Foundation Degree students will be allocated a Bursary Gift of up to £500.
 The HBUC Bursary Gift will be linked to student attendance, punctuality and achievement.